trungtle/TLVulkanRenderer/README.md

 ![](TLVulkanRenderer/renders/BVH_Multithread.gif)

 I also added a basic BVH structure to the scene.
 Since SBVH and BVH shares a similar structure and only differs in its construction phase, I opted to build and verified working for the normal BVH first before moving on to SBVH.
-The BVH currently splits along the maximum extent of the bounding box.
+The BVH currently splits along the maximum extent of the bounding box and not using SAH.

 Each leaf node can contains up to several primitives.
 Here, the image shows a maximum 3 primitives per leaf node.